jquam15/transfer_model/README.md

 # Transfer Model

+**IMPORTANT UPDATE: The verbal commits website changed their format, so the url I used to scrape the verbal commits data in the file "get_data.ipynb" no longer goes to the original page I used for scraping.
+The csv files containing the data are uploaded to the data folder of my Github, so it has no impact on my code or analysis.
+That being said, those who wish to use that code from scratch without downloading the data files would need to make modifications to the code**

 Welcome to my college basketball transfer model!
 Here I use a variety of performance statistics to predict a player's Box Plus Minus (BPM) in their post transfer season to determine which players will be "effective" transfers for their new team.

 Data was acquired from the [Basketball Reference](https://www.sports-reference.com/cbb/play-index/psl_finder.cgi) and [Verbal Commits](https://www.verbalcommits.com/transfers/2022) websites.